The beginning of Blissfully Amy was written in ink and intention.

 I bought the domain Blissfully Amy in 2017.

 Back then, I had the vision, but not yet the voice.
-I knew I wanted to create a space that reflected who I was becoming, but the timing wasn’t right.
-That same year, I had a lotus flower tattooed on my back: a quiet promise to myself.
-The lotus, rooted in the mud yet rising toward the light, symbolized transformation, resilience, and the beauty that can emerge from deep within.
-I carried the idea of Blissfully Amy with me through years of growth, healing, evolving, and waiting, like a seed under soil.
+I knew I wanted to create a space that reflected who I was becoming, but the timing was not right.
+That same year, I had a lotus flower tattooed on my back, a quiet promise to myself.
+Rooted in the mud yet rising toward the light, the lotus symbolized transformation, resilience, and the beauty that can emerge from deep within.

-Still, the seed remained: quiet, waiting.
+Still, the seed remained.
+Quiet.
+Waiting.

 Then, eight years later, lying in bed after being hospitalised, something shifted.
 I was tired, healing, tender, and surrendered.
 I had finally stopped resisting and began allowing life to unfold, without the pressure to force, prove, or perfect.

-That weekend, Easter weekend, everything began to flow.
-The site came together with a kind of ease I hadn’t expected.
-The beginning of Blissfully Amy was quiet and intuitive.
-Words arrived, colors felt right, images found me.
-Without force or overthinking, Blissfully Amy was born, like a rebirth into something truer.
+The site came together with a kind of ease I had not expected.
+Words arrived.
+Colours felt right.
+Images found me.
+Without force or overthinking, Blissfully Amy was born, a quiet rebirth into something truer.

-Today, I feel more grounded; less swayed by the waves of life; more in tune with my rhythm; more at peace with what is.
+Today, I feel more grounded.
+Less swayed by the waves of life.
+More in tune with my rhythm.
+More at peace with what is.

-Blissfully Amy is not just a brand: it is my return to softness.
-It is the quiet strength I discovered inside.
 It is a reminder that even when things fall apart, something beautiful can take root.

 With love,